bparanj/crystal/electronics/experiments/queue/power-gain.md

+Power Gain and Transistor Amplifier is the same experiment

 Here’s a simple experiment to demonstrate power gain in electronics using a basic transistor amplifier circuit.
 In this setup, we will use a small input signal to control a larger output signal, effectively amplifying power.

 ### Objective